mozilla/ichnaea/docs/deploy.rst

 database, for example a read-replica.
 The Async Worker backend role needs access to the read-write primary database.

-You need to create a database called `location` and a user with DDL privileges for that database.
+You need to create a database called ``location`` and a user with DDL privileges for that database.

-Mozilla's MLS deployment processes 500 milliom to 1,000 milliom observations a day.
-We've had issues in the past with replica lag and transaction log sizes (used disk space), and both should be monitored.
+Mozilla's MLS deployment processes 500 million to 1,000 million observations a day.
+We have had issues in the past with replica lag and transaction log sizes (used disk space), and both should be monitored.
 We reduced replica lag to 2 seconds or less by increasing ``innodb_log_file_size`` from 125 MB to 2 GB.
 See :doc:`/rate_control` for more information.

 Redis / Amazon ElastiCache
 ==========================

-The application uses Redis as a queue for the asynchronous task workers and also uses it directly as a cache and to track API key rate limitations.
+The application uses Redis:

+* As the Celery backend and broker for the Async backend workers,
+* As queues for observation data,
+* As an API key cache
+* As storage for API key rate limits and usage

 You can install a standard Redis or use Amazon ElastiCache (Redis).
 The application is tested against Redis 3.2.